“At first, the parlor was used as the operating room where surgeries were performed under chandelier lights”

 *

-Scott-Webb Memorial Hospital provided a full range of medical services for Hartland and the surrounding area for several decades beginning in 1932, but its story begins well over a century before its doors first opened as a public community hospital.
+Scott-Webb Memorial Hospital provided a full range of medical services for Hartland and the surrounding area for several decades from 1932 until it closed in 1970, but its story begins well over a century before its doors first opened as a public community hospital.

 In 1802, two year old James Moor arrived with his parents William & Sally Moor who settled on what became Commercial Street in Hartland.
 Following his parents departure to Corinna soon after 1820, James remained in Hartland and began an important role in the early years of development of Hartland’s town affairs and its industry.